-This scholarship aims to assist PhD students from the Department of Chinese Studies and the Department of Japanese Studies to undertake fieldwork, to attend conferences or help with living expenses.
+This scholarship is to assist PhD students in Chinese and Japanese Studies to undertake fieldwork, attend conferences or with living expenses.

 b.
-This scholarship is to assist PhD students from the Department of Chinese Studies and Department of Japanese Studies to undertake fieldwork, attend conferences or with living expenses.
+This scholarship is to assist PhD students in Chinese Studies and Japanese Studies to undertake fieldwork, attend conferences or with living expenses.

 a.
-Applicants must be currently enrolled to study in a PhD in the Department of Chinese Studies or the Department of Japanese Studies within the School of Languages and Cultures, Faculty or Arts and Social Sciences at the University of Sydney.
+Applicants must be currently enrolled in a PhD in Chinese Studies or Japanese Studies within the School of Languages and Cultures, Faculty or Arts and Social Sciences at the University of Sydney.

 a.
 The successful applicant will be awarded the Scholarship on the basis of:

 II. a personal statement detailing how the Scholarship will assist them in their studies.

 b.
 The successful applicant will be awarded by the Head of School of Languages and Cultures on the recommendation of a selection committee consisting of at least one academic staff member from: